Pylons/pylons/pylons/docs/en/forms.rst

 Validation the Long Way
 -----------------------

-The `validate` decorator covers up a bit of work, and depending on your needs its possible you could need direct access to FormEncode abilities it smoothes over.
+The `validate` decorator covers up a bit of work, and depending on your needs it's possible you could need direct access to FormEncode abilities it smoothes over.

 Here's the longer way to use the `EmailForm` schema: